meghashree-ms-svg/Immigration-BorderControlSystem/README.md

 # Immigration Border Control System

-A Java-based console application designed to manage immigration and visa processing workflows, including applicant registration, authentication, visa applications, document submission, embassy review, blacklist verification, and border entry control.
+A Java-based console application designed to manage immigration and visa processing workflows, including applicant registration, authentication, visa applications, document submission, embassy review, blacklist verification, and traveller entry and exit management.

 ## 📌 Project Overview

 The **Immigration Border Control System** is developed using **Java, MySQL, JDBC, and Cloudinary** to provide a structured system for managing immigration-related activities.

-The system follows an object-oriented and modular architecture where different user roles have separate responsibilities.
-Applicants can register, log in, apply for visas, view visa status, and submit required documents.
+The system follows an object-oriented and modular architecture with separate roles for applicants, embassy officers, and border control officers.
+Applicants can register, log in, apply for visas, check visa status, complete required documents, and upload documents.
 Embassy officers can review visa applications and approve or reject them.
-Border control officers can verify travellers and check blacklist records before allowing or denying entry.
+Border control officers can verify travellers, check visa approval and blacklist status, and record traveller entry and exit movements.

-The project also integrates **Cloudinary** for cloud-based document uploading and **MySQL** for persistent data storage.
+The project uses **MySQL** for persistent data storage and **Cloudinary** for cloud-based document uploading.

 ## 🎯 Objectives

 - Manage applicant registration and authentication.
+- Provide secure role-based access for different users.
 - Allow applicants to submit visa applications.
+- Check visa eligibility before application.
+- Manage required visa documents.
+- Upload visa documents using Cloudinary.
-- Track and update visa application status.
+- Track visa application and document status.
-- Manage embassy officer operations.
+- Allow embassy officers to review visa applications.
-- Upload and manage visa-related documents.
+- Approve or reject visa applications.
-- Verify applicants before border entry.
+- Verify travellers during border entry and exit.
-- Maintain blacklist records for restricted applicants.
-- Automatically deny entry for applicants with an active blacklist record.
+- Check active blacklist records.
+- Record traveller entry and exit movements.
+- Prevent entry when visa requirements or blacklist conditions are not satisfied.
-- Store and manage immigration data using MySQL.
+- Store immigration data using MySQL.
-- Apply Object-Oriented Programming principles for modular development.
+- Apply Object-Oriented Programming principles and layered architecture.

 ## ✨ Features